-If all of this fails, record a video and post a link and description on the Krita forum.
+If all of these fail, record a video and post a link and description on the Krita Artists Forum in appropriate category.

 Check whether OpenGL is enabled, and if it isn't, enable it.
 If it is enabled, and you are on Windows, try the Angle renderer.
 Or disable it.